PZ1Sharer05/CBL/README.md

 # Next Steps
 If the kid already knows CBL, you can move on to Python since CBL is built with Python, then Python code is easier to understand.

+# CBL FOR SWIFT
+CBL is made with Python 3.
+But we are now working on Swift 4.2 version of CBL.
+In CBL For Swift, we consider it as a library.